 Maintaining a Safe and Healthy Workplace

-Harvard has developed updated requirements for safe return to on-campus work this fall, including new testing protocols (effective August 16, 2020.)
+Harvard has developed requirements for safe return to on-campus work, including evolving testing protocols and special requirements for those who have travelled outside of Massachusetts.
 All faculty and staff are expected to comply fully with these requirements, as well as related workplace policies, and any official Harvard public health or safety guidance.

-We acknowledge that some of the new practices may be inconvenient to follow, but they are important.
-We ask that everyone approach them conscientiously, putting prevention and our responsibilities to each other first.
+We ask that everyone approach compliance with these requirements conscientiously, putting prevention and our responsibilities to each other first.
 Questions may be addressed to the local HR office.

 In circumstances where employees are in clear violation of these workplace policies, Harvard may revoke access to its campus or its buildings, and/or take other disciplinary actions.